 The modern education system in India post-independence era has evolved with an all-encompassing approach.
 And the aim of modern education in India is to provide equal educational opportunities to the masses.
 With the implementation of the RTE in 2009, education became a right for all children between the age groups of 6 to 14 years.
 This inclusiveness and accessibility of the modern education system makes a common space for all students despite any background, caste, creed, or financial status.

-The greatest difference between the traditional and modern education systems is their scope.
+The greatest difference between the ancient and modern education system in India is their scope.
 There has been a remarkable improvement in gross enrollment rates because of the universalization of education in modern times.
 The chart below shows the enrollment rates from 2009 to 2020.

 Another noteworthy difference between traditional education vs modern education is the expansion of educational opportunities and the modern trends in education.
 Fully online schools are one of the biggest advantages of modern-day education.
 These platforms are the real face of modern education in India.
 And allow non-traditional learners to be a part of mainstream schooling.
 This form of education also adds value to the teaching and learning processes.
 And it is certainly more interesting and practical for students.